Benedek-sudo/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Very Interesting blog
 ---

+This blog will contain very interesting informations for very interesting people!